jacobsilverman/td-8/readme.md

 1. run `npm install` in the project directory
 2. run `gulp`

-3. open your browser to http://localhost:3000/
+Program should open default browser to http://localhost:3000/

 Individual commands you can run include: